danielrosehill/My-LLM-Prompt-Library-Public-Version-/index.md

  To prompt *experimenteurs* that's endaring and deeply exciting.
 It's in that spirit of open-ended adventure that these notes are shared.

+ ## What's Here

+This repository is pushed through Github and (with a bit of luck) it eventually winds up deployed to [docs.bydanielrosehill.com](https://docs.bydanielrosehill.com).

+The repo is organised into sections, hierarchically, by folder.
+As I am wont to change the names of these folders I'll instead give a general topography:

+- Use-cases explores various prompting use-cases organised (mostly) into discreet categories.
+An example of a use-case is "document generation"
+- Contextual data contains demonstrative chunks of text that can be added to prompts to pass context to the LLM and improve the outputs received

 ## Example Prompt

 Prompting and "prompt engineering" doesn't have to be complicated.